The Signal Grid: Cut 80% of Busywork and Unlock $30K Months for $5K–$20K Operators

 You’ve probably diagnosed your own business the same way.

-Think you need more traffic?
-You need better conversion.
 Think you need a new offer?
 Finish the one you started.
-Think you need a hire?
-Build a system first.

 Every business has one bottleneck.
-Fix it and everything flows.
-Ignore it, and nothing moves.
+Fix it and everything flows; ignore it and nothing moves.

 This is what I walk every overwhelmed founder through.
+Three steps that take 10 minutes to run the first time and then change how you work.

 Most founders don’t realize how much noise they’re carrying until they see it mapped.

-We did a seven-day audit.
+So we did a seven-day audit.

-• Total waste: 18 hours weekly = 936 hours yearly = 23 work weeks.
+18 hours weekly → 936 hours yearly

 Score each input 1–5: